Claude Code Skill for Dial

 # Project Context

-@import https://raw.githubusercontent.com/vuer-ai/vuer-uikit/main/skill/index.md
+@import https://raw.githubusercontent.com/vuer-ai/vuer-uikit/main/skills/getting-started/SKILL.md

 Using the Skill